luckasRanarison/okey/README.md

 ## Configuration Schema

 The configuration for okey is written in [YAML](https://yaml.org/), it defines how `okey` remaps keys and sets up advanced behaviors.
-You can check the [examples](./examples/) folder for practical use cases.
+Check out the [examples](./examples/) folder for practical use cases.

 > [!TIP]
 >  If you are using [yaml-language-server](https://github.com/redhat-developer/yaml-language-server), you can get autocompletion and IDE support by adding the following at the top of your file: